 WHAT IS PIPE BURSTING?

 Pipe bursting is a method that replaces buried pipelines, such as a sewer or water pipes, without the need to use excavating equipment or open trench methods.
 Excluding new construction, most original U.S. sewer drains and water lines are now at the end of their life cycle and need to be renewed or replaced.
 Streets, sidewalks, landscaping, even buildings have been layered on top of these longstanding underground pipes for decades.
 Replacement by open trench construction can be very disruptive.
-Layers of landscape, asphalt, and cement that have to be excavated and removed in order to expose the pipe and then install a new one back in its place.
+Layers of landscape, asphalt, and cement have to be excavated and removed in order to expose the pipe and then install a new one back in its place.

-Pipe bursting is receiving more and more attention as a practical alternative to open trench replacement.
+Pipe bursting is receiving more and more attention as a practical alternative to trenchless replacement.
 This process can be used on pipes made of cast iron, thin wall steel, concrete, clay, asbestos, PVC, and polyethylene (PE).
 This method is best used when the damaged pipeline cannot be repaired by traditional trenching methods.
 It is also more practical for the homeowner.

 HOW DOES PIPE BURSTING WORK?

-- Minimal downtime – no need to close or restrict areas!
+- Minimal downtime – There’s no need to close or restrict areas!
 The process only takes a few hours to complete.

-- Minimal labor costs – fewer hours and less man power needed
+- Minimal labor costs – Pipe bursting requires fewer hours and less manpower needed to get the job done.

 COMMERCIAL PLUMBING IN YOUR AREA